 Hamilton High School also offers a program for native speakers of Spanish.
 These students face unique challenges experienced by Spanish speakers with the formal learning of their heritage language.Spanish studies culminate with the AP Spanish Language and Culture and AP Spanish Literature and Culture tests.
-This year we are piloting the National Spanish Examination as well!The language program at our school offers many college credit opportunities.
+We also offer the opportunity to take the National Spanish Examination as well!The language program at our school offers many college credit opportunities.
 Once students reach the third level of the language, they may enroll in a dual credit program where they earn credits through Chandler-Gilbert Community College.
 Once students reach level four and beyond, testing is available: university credit may be earned with the target language CLEP exam.
 Through this college-level testing, many students graduate high school needing just a few credits to complete a minor in their language of study.